-Read at least one chapter of Psalms everyday or a defined time for it.
+Read Psalms every day or allocate the time for it.

-Read Zohar at least 18 minutes a day.
-With the free Unity Zohar app on your smartphone it would be very easy to do.
+Read and study Zohar for at least 18 minutes a day.
+With the free Unity Zohar app on your smartphone, it would be an easy task to do.

 Give the money value of one hour of your work as Tzedakah every week and complete tithe every month.

-You can always do more that what you do now.
+You can always do more than what you do now.